Breweries and Distilleries

 Alexander Keith’s Brewery

-Alexander Keith’s India Pale Ale remains the most popular beer in Nova Scotia, and the top specialty beer in Canada.
-Mr. Keith was one of Halifax’s most influential citizens, and was even the mayor of the city…three times.
-His light, floral-tasting beer is still made here, and the original brewery today welcomes visitors with animators in period costume circa 1863, stories and, of course, a frosty pint.
+Opened in 1820, Alexander Keith’s India Pale Ale remains the most popular beer in Nova Scotia, and the top specialty beer in Canada.
+Alexander Keith was one of Halifax’s most influential citizens, and was even the mayor of the city… three times.